mraad/spark-gdb/README.md

 * Test XML field type
 * Test Blob field type
 * Handle Raster (super low priority)
+* Make internal structure of Shapes more like [GeoJSON](http://geojson.org/geojson-spec.html) but will be heavy for SerDe !

 ## Building From Source